-Dental Implants for Several Teeth
+Dental Options for Several Missing Teeth in Temecula & Beyond

 Chances are, if teeth have been missing for a long time, there may not be enough bone available, and bone grafting may be needed.
 If not, and implants can be placed in a straightforward fashion, only 3 months of implant healing time would be needed before the work can begin on making crowns or bridges.

-Dental Implants for Several Non-Restorable Teeth (in the same area)
+Dental implants for several non-restorable teeth (in the same area)

 So, when it comes to few or multiple teeth that need to be removed and implants placed, the question becomes: What will the crowns/caps look like?
 Will each individual tooth be restored (three missing teeth, three implants, three crowns)?
 Or will we do an implant-supported bridge (three missing teeth, two implants, three connected crowns, like a dental bridge).

-Treatment sequence would be as follows:
+Dental implant treatment process would be as follows:

-Step 1: Remove the bad teeth and do bone grafting to preserve remaining bone (socket preservation).
+- Step 1: Remove the bad teeth and do bone grafting to preserve remaining bone (socket preservation).

-Step 2: After 4 months of healing, perform a cone beam scan to see how much bone you have, and if the remaining bone is enough to place implants.
+- Step 2: After 4 months of healing, perform a cone beam scan to see how much bone you have and if the remaining bone is enough to place implants.
 If so, implants can be placed exactly where they need to be to support the final restoration (individual crowns or a bridge).

-Step 3: After an additional 3 months of implants healing to the bone, impressions of the implants can be taken so that the work can begin on making the crowns (caps) or a bridge.
+- Step 3: After an additional 3 months of implants healing to the bone, impressions of the implants can be taken so that the work can begin on making the crowns (caps) or a bridge.

-Total treatment time 7 months for the implants and an additional 2-3 weeks for the crowns/bridges.
+- Total treatment time: 7 months for the implants and an additional 2-3 weeks for the crowns/bridges.